Overlays

 This article covers:

-Here are some of the Overlays we have in the Library now, and would love to hear any ideas you have as we continue adding to this list.:
+Here are the Overlays we currently have in the Library, and would love to hear any ideas you have as we continue adding to this list:

 - Parcel Data from Regrid pulls parcel data from across the US directly into Lens, allowing you to easily check tax parcel ownership.
-This layer is available to our Plus and Enterprise users, and shows the parcel ID, owner, and address on hover.
+This layer is available to with Standard and Enterprise plans, and shows the parcel ID, owner, and address on hover.

 - Flowlines come from the USGS National Hydrography Dataset for linear surface water drainage network across the US, and can be useful if you’re interested in monitoring areas with streams or rivers